 At Tutco-Farnam we understand the need for a reliable solution.
 We design and build custom open coil heating elements for the Load Bank industry including applications in emergency back-up, UPS, inverters, turbines, production line testing, field testing and all forms of on-site power.
 We address durability with innovative designs and high quality materials.
-At Tutco-Farnam we only use top grade Nichrome resistance wire for our load bank resistors.
+At Tutco-Farnam we only use top grade alloys for our load bank resistors.
 From single handle enclosures to 20’ containers we build heating elements custom designed for your specific application.

 Load bank manufacturers today are responding to demand with units that are more compact, integrate with other systems, offer better controls, and meet tougher environmental regulations.
 We tackle some of the toughest electrical, control and physical space requirements with our unique designs.
 Do you see room for improvement with your resistors?
 Better response?
 Longer life?
 Do you have tough space requirements?
 Do you need something better suited to your airflows?
 Decades of custom heater design experience await your next project.